 Automotive coatings; Decorative coatings; Industrial coatings; Marine and protective coatings

-Hiroshi Ishino, CEO; Kunishi Mori, president; board of directors: Masaru Tanaka, Koji Kamikado, Hidenori Furukawa, Jun Senoo.
+Hiroshi Ishino, president; board of directors: Kunishi Mouri, Masaru Tanaka, Koji Kamikado, Hidenori Furukawa, Jun Senoo.
 Shinji Asatsuma.

 Operating in Japan, Europe, the U.S., Southeast Asia, India and China, Kansai Paint Co.
-Ltd. offers a broad range of coatings solutions for various markets including automotive, decorative, industrial and marine coatings.
-It divides its business into automotive (38 percent), industrial (25 percent), decorative (25 percent), and marine and protective (seven percent) segments.
+Ltd. offers a broad range of coatings solutions for various markets.
+It divides its business into automotive (38 percent), industrial (25 percent), decorative (25 percent), and marine and protective (7 percent) segments.

 Kansai Paint operates three automotive paint plants from its headquarters in Osaka, Japan and is the leading supplier of automotive coatings to Toyota, Suzuki, Nissan, Honda, Peugeot and Renault worldwide.

 Kansai Paint acquired all shares of European coating manufacturer Helios Group.
 With the acquisition of Helios Group, Kansai Paint accelerated its growth strategy to become one of top paint producers in the world.
 Before the acquisition of Helios, Kansai already had a strong presence in Asia, Africa and Middle East, but very limited in Europe.
 Helios Group is a coating manufacturer with strength in different types of coatings and mainly operates in Central, Eastern and Western Europe and CIS countries.
 A successful acquisition provides Kansai Paint with a foothold for full-scale expansion into Europe.
 Both companies aim to expedite business growth by boosting sales further and creating synergies through the utilization of both groups’ technologies, know-how, products and sales networks.